 The question one may have is, when is the right time to ask for a referral from a client?

-I have tested many schedules of asking for referrals.
+I have tested many schedules for asking for referrals.

-One may think the best time is when the project is successfully completed but the one that works best is to ask for a referral in an email with a thanks note to a payment.
+One may think the best time is when the project is completed, but the one that works best is to ask for a referral in an email with a thanks note to a payment.

-When a client makes a payment, send the client a thanks note of the payment and in that email ask for referrals.
-Don’t ask for a referral at the first payment from the client for a project kickoff but definitely send the thanks note.
+When a client makes a payment, send a thanks note of the payment, and in that email, ask for referrals.
+Don’t ask for a referral at the first payment from the client for a project kickoff, but send the thanks note.

-Using only the last or final payment for your work to ask for referrals isn’t always a good choice because after the completion of a project often clients are on a sleep mode or go on vacation or may not be active with the emails.
+Using only the last or final payment for your work to ask for referrals isn’t always the right choice because after the completion of a project often clients are on a sleep mode or go on vacation or may not be active with the emails.
 So it is better to ask for referrals after the completion of a first milestone and when clients make a payment.

 Can you Afford not to Ask for Referrals?

-The important aspect is to know what you should be asking and how to make it easy for the client to ask for referrals.
+The critical aspect is to know what you should be asking and how to make it easy for the client to ask for referrals.

-The referral as a source of clients will provide the much-needed stability for the client work and it is worth putting efforts into it.
+The referral as a source of clients will provide the much-needed stability for the client’s work, and it is worth putting efforts into it.

-The best thing to ask for clients is just an introduction with someone who is looking for a developer in the niche of your choice.
+Ask clients for an introduction with someone who is looking for a developer in the niche of your choice.

 Don’t overdo it and try to be as precise as possible.

-So the trust factor which is the most important aspect of building the client relationship is already high which makes it easy to convert the client.
+So the trust factor, which is the most crucial aspect of building the client relationship, is already high, which makes it easy to convert the client.

-This is one of the easier methods of marketing and has always worked very well for me.
+One of the more natural methods of marketing and has always worked very well for me.